jachan056/LeagueDataAnalysis/README.md

 **Alternative Hypothesis**: The mean match duration is longer for matches with data for goldat25.

+**Test Statistic**: The test statistic utilized will be difference in mean duration for matches with and without data for theri entries in the goldat25 column.

 The empirical distribution of the test statistic and observed statistic during the permutation testing resulted in such a plot:
 <iframe
   src="figures/gold25vsduration.html"